materialsproject/pymatgen/docs/usage.md

 # Entries - Basic analysis unit

-Beyond the core Element, Site and Structure objects, most analyses within in pymatgen (e.g., creating a PhaseDiagram) are performed using Entry objects.
-An Entry in its most basic form contains a calculated energy and a composition, and may optionally contain other input or calculated data.
-In most instances, you will use the ComputedEntry or ComputedStructureEntry objects defined in `pymatgen.entries.computed_entries`.
+Beyond the core `Element`, `Site` and `Structure` objects, most analyses within in pymatgen (e.g., creating a `PhaseDiagram`) are performed using `Entry` objects.
+An `Entry` in its most basic form contains a calculated energy and a composition, and may optionally contain other input or calculated data.
+In most instances, you will use the `ComputedEntry` or `ComputedStructureEntry` objects defined in `pymatgen.entries.computed_entries`.
 ComputedEntry objects can be created by either manually parsing calculated data calculations, or by using the `pymatgen.apps.borg` package.

 ## Compatibility - Mixing GGA and GGA+U runs

 The Ceder group has developed a scheme where by GGA and GGA+U calculations can be "mixed" such that analyses may be performed using the type of calculation most appropriate for each entry.
 For instance, to generate a Fe-P-O phase diagram, metallic phases such as Fe and FexPy are most appropriately modelled using standard GGA, while a hubbard U should be applied for the oxides such as FexOy and FexPyOz.

 In the `pymatgen.io.vasp.sets` module, pre-defined parameter sets have been coded to allow users to generate VASP input files that are consistent with input parameters that are compatible with the Materials Project data.
 Users who wish to perform analysis using runs calculated using these parameters should post-process entries generated from these runs using the appropriate compatibility.
 For example, if a user wants to generate a phase diagram from a list of entries generated from Fe-P-O vasp runs, he should use the following procedure:

 ```python
 from pymatgen.entries.compatibility import MaterialsProjectCompatibility